 Waiver of Liability

-- When you arrive, you’ll be asked to complete a Waiver of Liability.
-A copy will be provided to you or you may wish to download and print it from here.
-Waiver-of-Liability-CBT.pdf
+- When you arrive, you’ll be asked to complete a Waiver of Liability, if you have not already done so at the orientation meeting.
+A copy will be provided to you or you may wish to download and print from the link below.

 Information from the Camera Club Field Trip Guide

-The carpooling mileage is less than 100 miles, so $10 is appropriate for gas payment to the driver.
-There is a $5 parking fee at Burger King that can be split among the riders.
+The carpooling mileage is less than 100 miles and parking is $5, so $15-$20 is appropriate to split among the riders for gas payment to the driver, if you are car pooling.
+There is a $5 all day parking fee at Burger King.
+Pay Burger King when you arrive to obtain a parking pass.

 FT Guide: Sue Rock, firstname.lastname@example.org or 269-978-6852.
 Contact Sue with any questions.